matloff/fasteR/README.md

 ## <a name="pause1"> </a> Lesson 13:  Pause to Reflect

-<span style="color:red">Tip:</span>
+> 📘 Pro Tip
+>
-Repeating an earlier point:
+> Repeating an earlier point:
-How does one build a house?
+> How does one build a house?
 There of course is no set formula.
+One has
-One has various tools and materials, and the goal is to put these together in a creative way to produce the end result, the house.
+> various tools and materials, and the goal is to put these together in a
+> creative way to produce the end result, the house.
+>

-It's the same with R.  The tools here are the various functions, e.g.
+> It's the same with R.  The tools here are the various functions, e.g.
-**mean** and **which**, and the materials are one's data.
-One then must creatively put them together to achieve one's goal, say ferreting out patterns in ridership in a public transportation system.
-Again, it is a creative process; there is no formula for anything.
-But that is what makes it fun, like solving a puzzle.
+> **mean** and **which**, and the materials are one's data.
+One then must
+> creatively put them together to achieve one's goal, say ferreting out
+> patterns in ridership in a public transportation system.
+Again, it is a
+> creative process; there is no formula for anything.
+But that is what
+> makes it fun, like solving a puzzle.
+>

-And...we can combine various functions in order to build *our own* functions.
+> And...we can combine various functions in order to build *our own*
+> functions.
 This will come in future lessons.

 ## <a name="less8"> </a> Lesson 14:  Introduction to Base R Graphics